 One CEO told me, “My greatest leadership skill is an ability to tailor and craft messages that resonate whether I’m meeting with truck drivers in the backroom or executives in the boardroom.”

 8) Do you stay poised and positive under pressure?

 Self-assured optimism under pressure is an impressive display of leadership presence.
-Like the common cold, emotions are literally contagious.
+Like the common cold, emotions are contagious.
 During any high-pressure situation, your team will be on alert – constantly looking to you for emotional cues.
-So take a deep breath and instead of wondering how you are going to get through this, ask yourself “How can I take charge of the situation and use it to achieve positive results?”
+So take a deep breath, and instead of wondering how you are going to get through this, ask yourself, “How can I take charge of the situation and use it to achieve positive results?”